morikatron/toio-sdk-for-unity/docs_EN/usage_cube.md

 For more information about Simulator, please refer to [here](usage_simulator.md) page.

-In real Cube, you control real Cube through Bluetooth communication from Unity program according to the [toio™ Core Cube Technical Specification (Communication Specification)](https://toio.github.io/toio-spec/en/docs/ble_communication_overview).
+In real Cube, you control real Cube through Bluetooth communication from Unity program according to the [toio™ Core Cube Technical Specifications (Communication Specifications)](https://toio.github.io/toio-spec/en/docs/ble_communication_overview).

 ### Real/Sim Performance Meter

-Currently (12/15/2020), there are 3 firmware versions in Cube.
+Currently (09/01/2021), there are 4 firmware versions in Cube.

-`2.0.0`　`2.1.0`　`2.2.0`
+`2.0.0`　`2.1.0`　`2.2.0`　`2.3.0`

 toio SDK for Unity has two internal implementations: Cube class that runs in real life (Real-compatible) and Cube class that runs in Simulator (Sim-compatible).
 Since the internal implementations are different, there are differences in the support status.<br>
 The following table shows the implementation correspondence.